 E-mail enquiries and submissions must be sent to firstname.lastname@example.org or email@example.com (response not guaranteed) or you can also submit to us via SubmitHub (response guaranteed) to be seriously considered.
 Any requests sent via social media will be deleted.

 Want to submit a feedback request?
 You can also find us on HumanHuman!

 Our media kit is updated a few times a week and is also available on request.

 All photographs featuring our ‘©Mix It All Up’ watermark are our own, so please do not redistribute any photographs posted on this site elsewhere without agreeing with us first (we don’t bite!), otherwise we will file DMCA complaints regardless.
 We do not tolerate photo theft in any capacity.
 You can find out more info about what you can and cannot use regarding online imagery here (UK).
 If you would like to use any of our photos, please e-mail us and we can discuss this further.

 All other photos are from Pexels or Pixabay (pre-2018).
-We take band artwork/press photos from respective press releases/social media and it is credited where applicable, but if you would like anything removing for any reason, please don’t hesitate to contact us and we can come to an agreement.
+We take band artwork/press photos from respective press releases/social media and it is credited where applicable, but if you would like anything removing for any reason, please don’t hesitate to contact us and we can remove said image or come to an agreement regarding this.